Diegetic music: Film

 Source music was sometimes used as scores from the earliest days of Hollywood talkies, in some cases—such as The Public Enemy (1931)—using it to the exclusion of any underscoring; or in Touch of Evil (1958), where there is proportionately more source compared to underscore.

 In Britain, from 1940 onwards, there was a trend for including specially composed piano concertos (dubbed 'Denham Concertos' by Steve Race after the film studios) into films as part of the plot.
 An early example was Jack Beaver's 'Portrait of Isla' from the score for the 1940 Edgar Wallace film The Case of the Frightened Lady.
 Here, the piano is actually played by lead actor Marius Goring (an accomplished pianist) as Lord Lebanon.
-A year later, Richard Addinsell's much more famous Warsaw Concerto appeared in the film Dangerous Moonlight, in which a piano virtuoso plays a concerts and recalls composing the concerto while the Germans bomb London.
+A year later, Richard Addinsell's much more famous Warsaw Concerto appeared in the film Dangerous Moonlight, in which a piano virtuoso plays a concerto and recalls composing the concerto while the Germans bomb London.

 Songs are commonly used in various film sequences to serve different purposes.
 They can be used to link scenes in the story where a character progresses through various stages toward a final goal.
 If it is synchronized with the action, as in the "Good Morning" dance sequence from Singin' in the Rain, it is said to be Mickey Mousing.